Stability of Wasserstein projections in convex order via metric extrapolation: Stability of projections in convex order in one dimension

 \section{Stability of projections in convex order in one dimension}

 In this section, we show how Theorem \ref{th:projextra} can be used to establish the Lipschitz continuity of the backward and forward projections in the one-dimensional case.
 This result was already established in \cite{jourdain2023lipschitz}, but the proof we provide here is different and can be generalized to tackle the case $d>1$ as shown in the next sections.
+Here, our approach is based on a reformulation of the extrapolation problem in terms of quantile functions.
+We remark that a related explicit formula for the solutions of the projection problems in terms of quantile functions was also established in \cite{alfonsi2020sampling}.

 Given $\mu \in \mathcal{P}_2(\mathbb{R})$, let $F_\mu: \mathbb{R}\rightarrow [0,1]$ be its cumulative distribution function, defined by